Elon Musk Says He Has 'Verbal' OK To Build N.Y.-D.C. Hyperloop

 Musk made his statements about the new proposal in the same week that he has been in Washington to attend the International Space Station Research & Development Conference, where he was a featured speaker.

-The Northeast corridor route Musk outlined Thursday wasn't included in a list of 11 routes Hyperloop One published in the spring.
-That list mentioned other areas with heavy traffic, from Los Angeles-San Diego to Miami-Orlando in Florida and Seattle-Portland, Ore.
+The Northeast Corridor route Musk outlined Thursday wasn't included in a list of 11 routes Hyperloop One published in the spring.
+That list mentioned other areas with heavy traffic, including Los Angeles-San Diego, Miami-Orlando in Florida and Seattle-Portland, Ore.